metadaddy/Website/Site.md

 We currently operate using the Slack platform.
 It's not perfect but it provides a uniformly understood solution that is easy to drive

 ## How to get involved
 We are not currently sponsored.
-We fund this platform (hosting, admin time etc) out of our on pockets.
+We fund this platform (hosting, admin time etc) out of our own pockets.
 And we do so happily

 If anyone has ideas or contributions they would like to add to this community, we are open to ideas.
 We welcome input and contributions in any way, however our core focus will be one of community and we will keep to that core above anything else.
 Should you wish to contribute and help in any way, do so knowing that we will not push any particular solution or technology